benni-maxon/benni-react-template/README.md

 # Benni's React Template

 This template has been adapted from the Alchemy React Base Template, which was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The template will be updated as often as Benni sees fit to specifications that suit their development needs. 🐈‍⬛

 To start, simply run